 This is the ratio of gross income that the borrower uses to pay debt on a monthly basis.
 In general, it’s best to see a lower DTI ratio.
 As an example, qualified mortgages typically require a DTI ratio of 43% or less to be approved.

-A shorter term may be less risky; that’s less time that a borrower needs to manage their payments.
+Shorter term unsecured personal loans may be less risky; that’s less time that a borrower needs to manage their payments.

 Choose to filter loans based on whether the borrower is employed.
 Remember that small business owners may be considered unemployed.